Virginia Personal Injury Law and Settlements

 There are number of national mass torts or “class actions” that involve thousands of Virginia plaintiffs, including claims our law firm is handling across the country:

-• Hair relaxer lawsuit: recent evidence has shown that long term use of chemical hair relaxer products (most commonly used by African American women) can cause uterine cancer, ovarian cancer, uterine fibroids, and other conditions.
-This has prompted hundreds of women to file hair relaxer lawsuits.
+• Hair relaxer lawsuit: recent evidence has shown that long term use of chemical hair relaxer products (most commonly used by African American women) can cause cancer other conditions.

 Virginia Personal Injury Verdicts and Settlement